 315 Marlborough was not listed in the 1897 Blue Book.

-On July 13, 1896, 315 Marlborough was acquired from John Thomas by Dr. John Homans, II, a physician, who lived there with his mother, Eliza Lee (Lothrop) Homans, the widow of Dr. Charles Dudley Homans.
-They previously had lived at 184 Marlborough.
+On July 13, 1896, 315 Marlborough was acquired from John Thomas by Dr. John Homans, II, a physician.
+He lived at 184 Marlborough with his mother, Eliza Lee (Lothrop) Homans, the widow of Dr. Charles Dudley Homans.
+They continued to live there during the 1896-1897 winter season, but moved thereafter to 315 Marlborough.

 On August 25, 1902, 315 Marlborough was acquired from John Homans’s estate by Dr. Lincoln Davis, a physician and surgeon.
 He previously had lived at 24 Marlborough.

-In October of 1902 he married Katharine Bradlee Crowninshield and they made 315 Marlborough their home.
+In October of 1902 he married Katharine Bradlee Crowninshield of 164 Marlborough and they made 315 Marlborough their home.

 In July of 1903, he applied for (and subsequently received) permission to construct a 13 foot by 11 foot, one story addition at the rear of the property for storage.